coordinatorstory/coordinatorstory-backend/docs/api.md

 | `password` | String, min-length `6`, required               |

 #### Response

+Returns welcome message and token, or `401` if credentials are invalid.

 | Property  | Description        |
 | --------- | ------------------ |